From a number of hominins to one

 Model of H. floresiensis courtesy of S Estressangle/E Daynes

-Models of Neanderthal man and ancient H. sapiens sapiens man, © The Trustees of the Natural History Museum, London/Kennis & Kennis Reconstructions
+Models of Neanderthal man and ancient H. sapiens man, © The Trustees of the Natural History Museum, London/Kennis & Kennis Reconstructions

-Silhouette of hooded man, Rangizzz, licensed through 123rf Ltd
+Silhouette of hooded man, Rangizzz, 123rf Ltd

 Photo of Denisovan finger bone, Max Planck Institute for Evolutionary Anthropology